 Besides allocating officers an automatic quarter of the seats in the national and regional parliaments, the charter gives them a crucial veto over proposed constitutional changes and control of three security and defense ministries.
-It also lets them select one of Myanmar’s three vice presidents.

 Before the civilian NLD-led government came to power in 2016, it promised to change certain sections of the constitution that it viewed as undemocratic, but later backed down to avoid antagonizing the military with which it must share power.